childsb/glusterfs-hadoop-docs/Architecture.markdown

 * The hadoop 2.0 follows the same essential architecuture, ultimately delegating down to the GlusterVolume class.
 Instead, however, the hadoop 2.0 classes implement a DelegateToFileSystem proxy.
 Which calls an underlying GlusterVol (2.0 wrapper to the GlusterVolume class) for its implementation.

-Informally, we have 5 "file system" implementations:  The GlusterFileSystem, the GlusterFileSystemCRC, the GlusterFs, and the GlusterFsCRC.
+Informally, we thus have 5 "file system" implementations:  Four are implementations that can be used in real deployments  ~ GlusterFileSystem, the GlusterFileSystemCRC, the GlusterFs, and the GlusterFsCRC.
 The former of these are for hadoop 1.0, and the latter of these are hadoop 2.0 (i.e. Abstract File System) classes.
+And the fifth is the GlusterVolume, which is a utility class which these other file system implementations facade over for their underlying functionality.